Carousel Building at Lake Lansing - The Ingham County Historical Marker located on this building pays tribute to Lake Lansing Amusement Park days.

 Camelback Bridge - Why a bridge?
-This concrete bridge is one of only two known concrete bridges left in the state.
+This concrete bridge is one of only two known concrete bridges left in the state to include a cantilevered sidewalk and is the only one with a sidewalk not currently threatened with demolition.
 Built in 1924, the location of this bridge is unusual because most of these bridges were built in rural areas not needing a walkway.

 Douglas J Aveda Totem Pole - Douglas J Aveda Salons headquarters is in Okemos and they celebrated their 50th birthday in 2017!
 Why not celebrate with them by taking a photo with their outdoor sculpture located on Hamilton road.
 Address: 4663 Ardmore Ave.

-Disco Fish at Wonch Park - These three glittery swimmers are being installed the first week of October!
+Disco Fish at Wonch Park - These three glittery swimmers were installed in 2017 joining our must have list of insta worthy locations!
 Be the first take snap worthy photos.

 Snap Worthy Historic Events are presented each year to celebrate Meridian Township history.

 These events are presented by the Friends of Historic Meridian to create and sustain an active appreciation of local history.
 All donation go to the Friends of Historic Meridian.
 Donations are accepted and appreciated at each event.